nolzaj93/NolzPersonalProject/README.md

 ## Documentation
+This project is still in the design phase as I am still learning.
+Most of the current code is default from creating a Xamarin Forms project and sample code found on Github.

 ## Diagrams
+Coming soon.

 ## Getting Started
 Download Visual Studio and click the green button to Open in Desktop or Download as a Zip and extract the project.
 Open the project within Visual Studio to analyze, run, test.